Unraveling the biology of a mysterious condition: stuttering

 Researchers identified the first genes strongly linked to stuttering more than a decade ago.
 Imaging studies peered into the brains of adults and older children, and in the last few years, University of Delaware speech disorder researcher Ho Ming Chow started looking at 3- to 5-year-olds.
 That’s around the age many kids begin stuttering, with about 80% outgrowing it.

 Chow said the imaging shows slight brain differences in young children who keep stuttering, compared with those who recover and those who never stuttered.
-He was scheduled to discuss his research Saturday at the American Association for the Advancement of Science conference.
+He discussed his research Saturday at the American Association for the Advancement of Science conference.

 For example, Chow and his colleagues found genetic mutations related to stuttering are associated with structural abnormalities in the corpus callosum, a bundle of fibers that connects the two hemispheres of the brain and ensures they can communicate; and the thalamus, a relay station that sorts sensory information to other parts of the brain.
 Past research has also linked stuttering to the basal ganglia, brain structures involved in the coordination of movement.